 where $N_{\rm He}$ indicates the number of helium ionizations, $Y=0.248$ denotes the primordial helium abundance, and $\mu_e = 1.14$ is the effective number of electrons per nucleon.
-In what follows, we assume that the ionization of hydrogen is completed before $z \simeq 5$, and that the reionization of { HeII} occurs instantaneously at $z=3$; consequently, the number of helium ionizations is two at $z<3$ and one at $z\geq3$.
+Throughout this work, we assume that the ionization of hydrogen is completed before $z=5$\footnote{Depending on the model, the ionization of hydrogen occurs between $z=7.8$ and 8.8 \citep{Planck16_reionization}.} and that the reionization of { HeII} occurs instantaneously at $z=3$ \citep[e.g.,][]{Becker2015_reionization}; therefore, the number of helium ionizations is $N_{\rm He}=1$ and 2 before and after $z=3$, respectively.

-We now proceed as in \S\ref{sub:theory_arf}: we first decompose Eq.~\ref{eq:maptt} into a series of spherical harmonics, we then expand the selection function to first order, and we finally consider the same simplifying assumptions.
-As a result, we find that the angular power spectrum of the kSZ effect can be assembled by introducing in Eq.~\ref{eq:template} the kernel
+To continue, we proceed in the same manner as in \S\ref{sub:theory_arf}: we decompose Eq.~\ref{eq:maptt} into a series of spherical harmonics while considering analogous simplifying assumptions.
+After some algebra, we find that the power spectrum of the kSZ effect can be assembled by introducing the kernel